schitresh/system-design/website_designs/ecommerce_and_services/1_yelp.md

 - To build a service where objects do change their location frequently
   - Like people, taxis, etc.
   - The design will be very different
-- Let's see the different ways to store this data and find the best su8ited method
+- Let's see the different ways to store this data and find the best suited method

 ## SQL Solution
 - Store all the data in a database like MySQL